cybrneon/head-md-future-of-drawing/process/2023-12-14/readme.md

 # TEST DAY !!!!

-Today, I tester my stories to multiple three people and got interesting insights.
+Today, I tested my stories to multiple three people and got interesting insights.

 ## Morning
 Even tho it wasn't the best conditions (calm & alone), I tested on Narges.
 Luka said that it gave him the desire to draw even tho he didn't try it and just listened to me narrating the stories.